Duško Novaković

 Duško Novaković is a contemporary Serbian poet.
-He was born in 1948 in Titograd (modern Podgorica), SFR Yugoslavia.
+He was born in 1948 in Titograd (modern Podgorica), FPR Yugoslavia.

 Biography

 His father was a pilot and radio operator in the Royal Air Force during the Second World War.
 Patrilineal ancestors from the Aegean area settled in Macedonia, in Strumica, staying for some time on the Greek island of Thasos, then in Thessaloniki.
 His mother comes from a prominent family of Podgorica, Bracović-Zlatičanin.
 An exceptional voice, Ksenija Cicvarić, was and still is known as a top performer of Montenegrin, Serbian, and Muslim melodies.
 She was harassed and persecuted during the period when the poet's father, after the Cominform Resolution, was a political prisoner in a Stalinist prison camp in Jilava, Romania.
 The poet saw his father for the first time at the age of six, an event that later left a mark in his poetry - a kind of analogy of their own destiny with the myth of Odysseus and Telemachus.

 He worked with the Yugoslav Airlines in various corporate transactions and was parallel poetry editor at newspapers and magazines: The literary word, Literature, Literary Gazette, Here.

-His books have been translated into many languages, he is represented in numerous national and international anthologies, and recently in the anthology "The horse has eight legs", which was edited and translated by the renowned American poet of Serbian origin Charles Simic.
+His books have been translated into many languages, he is represented in numerous national and international anthologies, and recently in the anthology "The Horse has Six Legs", which was edited and translated by the renowned American poet of Serbian origin Charles Simic.

 Duško Novaković was one of the initiators of the establishment of the Serbian Literary Society, and he is a member of the Serbian PEN Center.